cannod/moodle-drupalservices/README.md

 * Add login URL in auth plugin instead of using alternateloginurl.
 * Clean up code.
 * Work on sync script as it is very inefficient.
+* Use http://drupal.org/project/services_views to create custom user view with all user fields.
+No more hard coded fields.

 Overview